edelgrace/edelgrace.me/content/blog/2018-11-02-book-blogger-hop-60.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Do you do collaborations with brands or other bloggers?
 Which collaboration was your favorite and why?

+Nope.
+Once I interviewed a blogger, [Graeme Inge](http://graemeing.com), a software engineer and author.
+Does that count as a collaboration?
+Other than that, I usually stick to my own bubble.
+While I think collaborations must be fun, usually for people who don't know the people involved in the collaboration it can be a little dry.
+Depending on the topic, of course, it can be done well.
+I think Q&A or interview type collaborations are what I prefer.
+What other ways are there to collaborate?